Types of Audit Opinion

 Disclaimer of Opinion

-An adverse opinion is expressed when the possible effect of a disagreement with management is so material and pervasive to the financial statements that the auditor concludes that a qualification of the audit report is not adequate to disclose the misleading or incomplete nature of the financial statements.
+An adverse opinion is expressed when the possible effect of a disagreement with management is material and pervasive to the financial statements.
+Hence, the auditor concludes that the qualification of the audit report is not adequate to disclose the misleading nature of the financial statements.
+In case an adverse opinion is issued, the board of directors of the company are legally bound to submit an explanation to the members of the company.
+The explanation should inform the members the reason for the adverse opinion.